Determining FIR filter information from GCF data

 Filter information in GCF files

-GCF files and data streams include a TTL (tap table lookup) value located at byte 12 (starting from 0) in the header, which is used to transmit filter information.
+GCF files and data streams include a TTL value located at byte 12 (starting from 0) in the header, which is used to transmit filter information.
 Earlier firmware revisions did not implement this byte, and you can expect it to be set to zero.

 Status blocks and auxiliary (Mux) data channels do not include filter information, and in these blocks the reserved byte is also expected to be zero.